 Sustainability in After Sales

-How can industrial manufacturers make their service offerings both greener and more competitive?
+How can equipment and machinery manufacturers make their service portfolio greener and more competitive?

 As industry clambers to become carbon-free, socially responsible and regulation-compliant, the growth opportunities for equipment and machinery manufacturers are unprecedented.
 The obvious opportunity lies in driving sales of new, more energy-efficient equipment and machinery, yet we shouldn’t overlook the significant role that after-sales service plays.
 With the right sustainability-oriented services, OEMs can achieve a major environmental impact while also realizing sustainability gains.
-This new Deloitte whitepaper Sustainable Service Transformation: How can industrial manufacturers make their service offerings both greener and more competitive? offered five key steps to plan and implement a sustainable service transformation, starting by redefining the future role of service in any manufacturing enterprise, gives manufacturers the insight and best practices they need to plan and implement a sustainable service transformation.
+This new Deloitte whitepaper gives manufacturers the insight and best practices they need to plan and implement a sustainable service transformation.

 What does sustainability have to do with service?

 Today’s sustainability to-do lists are enterprise-wide and extremely long, focusing on issues such as designing more energy and resource efficient products, establishing sustainable sourcing programs, limiting ESG exposure across the supply chain and achieving carbon-free manufacturing.
 Service seems insignificant in comparison and may be overlooked as a result, but a closer look at the equipment and machinery lifecycle paints an entirely different picture.

 A whopping 65% of greenhouse gas (GHG) emissions come from commissioning, operation, resale and – finally – disposal.
 Service can have an enormous sustainability impact as it tackles the lion’s share of indirect emissions across the value chain of a typical machine manufacturer.
 There are two dimensions to consider in this context: